-Complete three courses from the CASE Arts and Humanities list and/or the campus-wide General Education Arts and Humanities list.
+Complete three courses from the CASE Arts and Humanities list (use the College of Arts and Sciences Course Designation search tool to access a list of approved courses) and/or the campuswide General Education Arts and Humanities list.
 (Recommended: one literature or fine arts history or appreciation course.)